How It Works

 - Emotional issues such as low self-esteem, low self-confidence, loneliness, general low mood or anger

 - Addiction – from drugs, gambling and alcohol to social media/internet addiction.

-- Disordered behaviour such as sex addiction, eating disorders, OCD, or self-harming
+- Disordered behaviour such as sex addiction, eating disorders, OCD, or self-harming, or personality disorders.

 How to start and what happens next